 Is credit given for time practiced in a supervised prescriptive authority arrangement prior to November 1, 2013?

-The calculation under Chapter 157, Texas Occupations Code, of the amount of time an APRN or PA has practiced under the delegated prescriptive authority of a physician under a prescriptive authority agreement shall include the amount of time the APRN or PA practiced under the delegated prescriptive authority of that same physician prior to November 1, 2013.
-You must be practicing with the same physician you practiced with prior to November 1, 2013 in order to get credit under this provision.
+It depends upon when the agreement was executed.
+For prescriptive authority agreements entered into prior to September 1, 2019, factors such as the type of delegate licensure and amount of time spent practicing under an agreement determined the required frequency and manner of meetings.
+For such agreements, the amount of time an APRN or PA practiced under the delegated prescriptive authority of a physician under a prescriptive authority agreement includes the amount of time practiced under the delegated prescriptive authority of that same physician prior to November 1, 2013.

 What if an alternate physician is involved in delegation of prescriptive authority on a temporary basis?